Tool-Use Schemes¶

 back into dispatched actions — is a pluggable scheme.
 Reyn ships four, and

-be switched to another scheme via config.
+the chat layer can be switched to another scheme via config.

 The key invariant: the scheme only changes the LLM-facing surface.
 Every tool call, whichever scheme produced it, is routed through the same OS gate — exclusion check → permission check → dispatch.
 Swapping schemes never changes what is allowed, only how the LLM is asked to express a call.
 See Permission model.